spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-create-a-custom-discount-calculator.md

     link: docs/scos/dev/feature-integration-guides/202005.0/discount-promotion-feature-integration.html
 ---

-This guide explains how to introduce a new discount calculation logic
+This guide explains how to introduce a new discount calculation logic.

 To introduce a new discount calculation logic—for example, to implement a custom rounding logic—follow these steps: